Four Syrian internal security personnel killed in ISIS checkpoint attack west of Raqqa

 Reuters

-Security forces managed to neutralise one suspected Daesh attacker, the statement said, adding that operations are continuing to comb the area and pursue any remaining elements involved in the attack.
+Security forces said in a statement it managed to neutralise one suspected Daesh attacker, adding that operations to comb the area were continuing.

 The ministry noted that this was the second assault on security forces in the area within two days.
 The same checkpoint was reportedly targeted on Sunday, when an attacker was killed.

-ISIS sleeper cells remain active in parts of northeastern Syria.
-The group seized control of Raqqa in 2014, declaring it the capital of its so-called caliphate, before being driven out in 2017 by a US-led international coalition.
+Previously, the ISIS group had seized control of Raqqa in 2014, declaring it the capital of its so-called caliphate, before being driven out in 2017 by a U.S.-led international coalition.

 The region subsequently fell under the control of the YPG/SDF, which Türkiye considers a terrorist organisation.
 The Syrian Army has recently regained control of the area.